Josh Clemence • February 14, 2019

-To guide you through your search, we’ve pulled together a list of “must-have” and “nice-to-have” features to consider when choosing the right camera for a high-quality live video stream.
+To guide you through your search, we’ve pulled together a list of must-have and nice-to-have features to consider when choosing the a camera for your live stream.

-If you’re on a tight budget, it’s easy to find an option for about $199.
-Your purchase will soon justify itself— the benefits of providing your community with a stream they actually want to watch will quickly outweigh the cost.
+Your purchase will soon justify itself— the benefits of providing your community with a stream they want to watch will quickly outweigh the cost.

-During your camera search, be sure to check your video output specs and look for one that promises to send a valid HDMI or SDI signal (see above).
+During your camera search, check your video output specs and look for one that promises to send a clean HDMI or SDI signal.

 There are two types of camera zooms: optical and digital.